dhis2/training-docs/content/android/tg_trackerprogram.md

-# Trainer’s Guide for Individual Level Data
+# Trainer’s Guide for Intro to Tracker Data Entry

 ## What is this guide?

-This guide is a support document for DHIS2 Android Academy trainers for the session "Individual level data".
+This guide is a support document for DHIS2 Android Academy trainers for the session "Intro to Tracker Data Entry".
 The session follows the standard Academy training approach with

 1. A live demo session where the trainer demonstrates and explains the features of the topic
 2. A hands-on session with exercises where participants get to practice the explained features.